Parlor Palm vs. Cat Palm (Differences and Similarities)

 The parlor palm leaves are a light green color.
 However, the cat palm’s foliage is dark green.

+Depending on your home and what colors are displayed, one palm may fit better than the other.
 The cat palm is an excellent choice if you want something deep green.
 If you need something light, you should go with the parlor palm.

 Bright Light vs. Low Light

+When it comes to their growing conditions, a parlor palm is much more tolerant of different light conditions than a cat palm.
 A cat palm will do well in bright light, preferably in a space with light from the west or south of your home.

 The parlor palm can grow in different types of light conditions.